techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 ## Class `FmodChannelWrap`

-A wrapper around a FMOD channel, created when you play a `FmodSoundWrap` with `AudioSourceManager` methods.
+A wrapper around a FMOD channel, created when you play a `FmodSoundWrap` with `AudioManager` methods.
 It is designed to be backwards compatible with `UnityEngine.AudioSource`.

 It is important to note that a channel will be automatically released by FMOD when it stops, either due to the sound finishing or you calling `Stop`.
 Afterwards, all operations on the channel will result in errors.
 You can call `SetSoundEndCallback` to receive a callback when the sound finishes playing.